 So maybe you could just laugh it off.
 However this means ignoring possible pelvic floor looseness.
 If you often experience queefing then your pelvic floor muscles are too weak.

-How to Stop Fanny Farts
+How to Avoid Fanny Farts

 - Pelvic floor exercise - Kegel8 is here to help every step of the way!
 By improving the tone of your muscles you will minimise 'looseness' within the vagina.
 We lose muscle tone as we get older, gain weight and have babies, but this is no excuse to ignore these vital muscles!
 Strengthening and targeted pelvic floor exercises is essential to maintain vaginal muscle tone and control of your bladder and bowels